Staff

 Sarah Haggard

-Program Coordinator, Writers in the Community
+Program Manager, Writers in the Community

-Sarah Haggard has been program coordinator of Writers in the Community (WIC) since its inception in 2007.
+Sarah Haggard has been program manager of Writers in the Community (WIC) since its inception in 2007.
 She began her career in book publishing and production, first in the UK and Italy, then in Montreal.
 In recent years she has focused her energies on managing programs, projects, and events for cultural and community organizations.
 Sarah has seen the WIC program grow from a handful of workshops per year in just two venues to a busy schedule of projects, employing up to 15 writers annually in over a dozen community organizations.
 She believes passionately in the value of giving young people a chance to explore their emotions and ideas through writing, and feels privileged to work with the talented writers whose creativity and commitment are at the heart of the program’s success.